 In fact, there are a number of potential problems which can arise when you speak to a prospective customer.
 It could be a budget issue, a lack of interest, insufficient decision-making authority – the list goes on and on.

 There is a way, and it’s through a process called lead scoring.
 If you’re interested in finding out how that works, then we’ve broken down the entire process for you in this article.

 For example, assigning +25 points every time someone visits your pricing page or +50 points for anyone that converts on a C-level title.
 But since the idea of an “ideal customer” differs from business to business, the way in which leads are scored will be specific to your company.

-That being said, there are some best practices which can be followed for setting up a lead scoring system, and some quick tips that can help you maximize the effectiveness of your lead scoring process.
+That being said, there are some best practices that can be followed for setting up a lead-scoring system, and some quick tips that can help you maximize the effectiveness of your lead-scoring process.

 Lead scoring, while useful, isn’t right for all businesses.